BZoennchen/supercollider-book/chapters/composing/music-theory/3-scales.md

 (sec-minor-scale)=
 ## Minor Scales

-The *minor scale*, also known as *natural minor scale*, uses the standard *diatonic interval order* but starts on degree 6 (counting from one).
+The *minor scale*, also known as *natural minor scale*, uses the standard *diatonic interval sequence* but starts on degree 6 (counting from one).
 It is often regarded as invoking an overall sad feeling.
-We get the *minor interval order* by shifting the diatonic interval order by 2 to the right or by 5 to the left.
+We get the *minor interval sequence* by shifting the diatonic interval sequence by 2 to the right or by 5 to the left.
 Therefore, it has the same *sparsity* as well as *asymmetry*. as the [diatonic scale](sec-diatonic-scale).

 ```isc